USS Turner Joy

 Bremerton, WA 98377

 The USS Turner Joy DDD51 Memorial Ship Museum can be found in its home port of Bremerton, Washington, along the Bremerton boardwalk, at “Bremerton Harborside.”
 The ship museum is within an easy walk of the Seattle Ferry Terminal and the Harborside Convention Center.
-It is also near the new Naval Museum, hotels and restaurants, built to be part of the Bremerton Harborside complex.
+It is also near the new Naval Museum, hotels and restaurants, having been built to be part of the Bremerton Harborside complex.

 - “Ghost Hunter’s Guide to Seattle and Puget Sound”